Staying at RV parks and campgrounds adds up fast, especially on long trips.

 - Rest Areas – The rules for overnight parking at rest areas varies state by state.
 Many states do allow overnight parking within a certain time frame (usually up to 8 hours).
 Some states have no length of stay limitations for rest areas.

 - Movie Theaters – You can often get away with stealth camping in a movie theater parking lot since movies let out late.

 - Grocery Stores – Stealth camping in grocery store parking lots is another option.
 Look for stores that are open 24/7 for the best chance of making it through the night undisturbed.
 Street parking near grocery stores is another option if the lot is regularly patrolled.

 - Big Box Stores – Other big box stores aside from Walmart can be good spots for overnight stealth parking.
 Once again, 24-hour stores are your best bet, although any store with a large, somewhat busy parking lot can work.

-- Churches – Camping at churches and other places of religious worship are often open to respectful campers.
+- Churches – Churches and other places of religious worship sometimes allow camping.
 I always ask ahead (although stealth camping is probably possible).
 I’ve had the most luck in rural areas.

 - Train and Bus Stations – It’s often possible to stealth camp at train and bus stations, although these are usually regularly patrolled by police or security.
 RVs will stick out like a sore thumb.

 - Police Stations – Interestingly enough, I’ve had a lot of luck stopping at small town police stations to ask about where to camp for free.
 Much of the time, I’m pointed in the direction of a store, parking lot, or park where overnight parking is permitted.
-A handful of times, I’ve even been given the okay to park in the police station parking lot!
+A handful of times, I’ve even been given the okay to sleep for a night in the police station parking lot!

 - Trailheads – Prefer to camp in a parking lot not located in town?
 Hiking trailheads are a good bet.
 Remember to respect all signage related to overnight parking.